SriRam-Macha/CSE535_Project_3_extra_credit_demo/README.md

 Demo Description

 So the purpose of this demo is to show the features which should be available to an application when they are using the zero trust SDK in this demo app, we are trying to analyse user behaviour to calculate a trust score.
-This trust score would be calculated based on various matrics and calculations such as -
+This trust score would be calculated based on various metrics and calculations, such as -

 * Text patterns
 * Typing speed